jac99/Egonn/README.md

 Warsaw University of Technology

 ### Introduction
-The paper presents a deep neural network-based method for global and local descriptors extraction from a point cloud acquired by a rotating 3D LiDAR sensor.
+The paper presents a **deep neural network-based method for global and local descriptors extraction from a point cloud acquired by a rotating 3D LiDAR sensor**.
 The descriptors can be used for two-stage 6DoF relocalization.
 First, a course position is retrieved by finding candidates with the closest global descriptor in the database of geo-tagged point clouds.
 Then, 6DoF pose between a query point cloud and a database point cloud is estimated by matching local descriptors and using a robust estimator such as RANSAC.
 Our method has a simple, fully convolutional architecture and uses a sparse voxelized